WilliamsPanLab/gs/SampleConstructions/SampleConstruction.md

 ## for iterative dataset construct
 preBVdf=data.frame(as.factor(yle1$subjectkey))
 colnames(preBVdf)<-'subjectkey'
+# same but for two-year FUP
+y2df=data.frame(as.factor(yle2$subjectkey))
+colnames(y2df)<-'subjectkey'

 #### NOTE YOUTH LIFE EVENTS WILL HAVE SLIGHTLY DIFFERENT COEFFICIENTS BECAUSE OF SLIGHTLY DIFFERENT SAMPLE: SMALLER THAN PREVIOUS CHUNK
 # CAN VERIFY EQUIVALENT EXTRACTION OF as.numeric(currCol) into output DF
+# Need to clean this up so there is one column for "occured by baseline" and one for "inter-visit event" for each variable, not this x.x or y.x boggis

 # OK, now lets remove instances of these things happening in the past year
 for (i in 8:length(yle_No_PastYearcols_No_Goodbad_No_EvAff)){